UGentBiomath/COVID19-Model/hpc/README.md

 ```
 ### Cloning the COVID19-Model code from git

-To acces my personal github repo, I need to use the following commands to 'initialize' github on the HPC,
+To acces my personal github repo, I need to use the following commands to 'initialize' github on the HPC.
+First, I tell the SSH agent where my SSH keypair is located on the HPC.
 ```bash
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/HPC_Github